Paul Sills: Career

 Sills left Second City in 1965 to form the Game Theater, where he coached improvisational techniques of his mother, Viola Spolin, in performance, and audience participation was encouraged.
 His mother and other community friends were partners.
 The Parents School was co-founded there, with wife Carol Bleackley Sills and others, with a children's curriculum based on group art forms and play.
 It operated for almost two decades.
 At the Game Theater, he also discovered a new form he called Story Theater, which debuted at 1848 N. Wells Street, during the summer of 1968.
 That building was the original location of the Second City, which had already moved to its new and current location at 1616 N. Wells St. After Sills finished doing Story Theater there, it was torn down.
 Story Theatre went on to play at the Yale Repertory Theatre, in Los Angeles and on Broadway, remaining the form Sills explored for the rest of his life.
 His book, Paul Sills' Story Theater: Four Shows.

+In 1997, Sills taught “Spolin Games” as part of the workshop program at the Big Stinkin' International Improv & Sketch Comedy Festival in Austin, Texas.

 Sills's first two wives were Dorothea Horton and Barbara Harris.

 In 2011, he was posthumously inducted into the American Theater Hall of Fame.